gabastil/LabKeySchemaToMetadataConverter/README.md

 ### Setup

-1. Click the green "Clone or download" button on the GitHub repository's main page and click "Download ZIP".
+1. Click the green "Clone or download" button on the GitHub repository's main page and click "Download ZIP"
 2. Find downloaded folder, right click it to bring up a menu, and proceed with "Extract All"
-3. Open the LabKeySchemaToMetadataConverter folder
+3. Keep track of the location of the extracted LabKeySchemaToMetadataConverter folder

 ### Input